juanluelguerre/open-telemetry/HelloOpenTelemetry/README.md

 2. Build and start the containers using Docker Compose:
    ```
-   docker-compose -p helloopentelemetry up --build
+   docker-compose up --build -d
    ```

 ## Usage

-Access the application in your web browser at `http://localhost:port`.
+Access the application in your web browser at `http://localhost:5000`.

 ## Useful Commands